TheLuckyLuc/custom-wp/README.md

 You can import normal .js files or .ts files into the **index.ts** file, which can be found in the **/src/js** folder.
 It'll compile just fine with either.
 Just make sure not to rename the **index.ts** file unless you update your webpack.config.js.

-File extensions don't need to be included when importing them to index.ts i.e. can just be referenced like
+File extensions don't need to be included when importing them to index.ts i.e. can just be referenced like:

-    import './filename'
+    import './filename';

 ## SVG Sprites